vijayanant/fossick/content/posts/tech-debt.md

 All of this may sound good in theory but have little practicality.
-Unless you have a way of measuring the value/cost associated with it, there is no way you can prioritise such a list and act upon.
+Unless you have a way of measuring the value/cost associated with it, there is no way you can prioritise such a list and act upon it.
 And there is no good way to assign such a value/cost to tech debt.

 ## When To Refactor

 Since we cannot assign a cost, we cannot prioritise debts.
-Then, how do we decide when and which of the debts do we tackle?
-Answer is simple - just like your product backlog, for example, the priority is 'when you need it'.
+Then, how do we decide when and which of the debts we tackle?
+The answer is simple - just like your product backlog, for example, the priority is 'when you need it'.

 One way to look at this problem (of picking a debt to work on) is to consider